dylanhay/readme-generator/README.md

 # Professional README Generator

 ## Purpose
-A website that generates random passwords based on user specified criteria.
+A website that generates a professional README based on user specified criteria.

 ## Built With
 * Node.js